-Definition: Interface Management includes the activities of defining, controlling, and communicating the information needed to enable unrelated objects (including systems, services, equipment, software, and data) to co-function.
+Definition: Interface management includes the activities of defining, controlling, and communicating the information needed to enable unrelated objects (including systems, services, equipment, software, and data) to co-function.
 Most new systems or services require external interfaces with other systems or services.
 All of these interfaces must be defined and controlled in a way that enables efficient use and change management of these systems or services.
 Therefore, the practice of interface management begins at design and continues through operations and maintenance.

 Keywords: change management, coupling, interface

-The practice of Interface Management (IxM) is related to requirements and configuration management, but is applied more specifically to the management of interfaces as a subcomponent of ICT systems.
-IxM is a technical systems engineering activity, focused on the architecture, design, and implementation of the interface.
+The practice of Interface Management (IxM) is related to requirements and configuration management, but it is applied more specifically to the management of interfaces as a subcomponent of ICT systems.
+IxM is a technical systems engineering activity focused on the architecture, design, and implementation of the interface.
 As such, the lead or chief systems engineer typically has primary responsibility for this life-cycle management process .
 The major inputs and outputs might include:

-- Inputs: interface management plan, interface requirements, and interface requirements changes
+- Inputs: Interface management plan, interface requirements, and interface requirements changes

-- Outputs: interface specifications, interface control documents/drawings, and interface action control sheets
+- Outputs: Interface specifications, interface control documents/drawings, and interface action control sheets

 For this article, the purpose of interface management activity is to: